Humanitarian Response at CANADEM

 CANADEM ‘s experts can deploy in 48-72 hours, providing immediate expertise through their many years of experience.
 Our experts have proven time and again that they can hit the ground running and make that crucial contribution under challenging circumstances.

-CANADEM has become an integral UN Standby Partner, and holds memorandums of understanding with various UN and international organizations such as UNICEF, UNHCR, OCHA, WFP, FAO, UNESCO, WHO, PAHO, IOM and UNDP to provide staffing relief in times of sudden, urgent needs.
+CANADEM has become an integral UN Standby Partner, and holds memorandums of understanding with various UN and international organizations such as UNICEF, UNHCR, UNFPA, OCHA, WFP, FAO, UNESCO, WHO, PAHO, IOM and UNDP to provide staffing relief in times of sudden, urgent needs.

 Deployment of surge humanitarian staff is supported by: